Q1 2026 Updated April 2026

 Specialization markers

-These skills define career tracks -- infrastructure/DevOps, data platform, or security.
-Docker+Kubernetes has a lift of 3.20 among common pairs, showing tight clustering.
+These skills define career tracks — infrastructure/DevOps, data platform, cloud, or security.
+Docker+Kubernetes has a lift of 3.03 (highest common pair), showing tight specialist clustering.
+Azure (lift 1.89) and Terraform (lift 2.44) signal cloud-first and IaC roles.

 Career Tracks